-Another key finding was in observing how people were using the website, we validated many of our suspicion that the layout could be great improved, especially with the search function.
+Another key finding was in observing how people were using the website, I validated my initial impression that the layout could be great improved, especially with the search function.
 People were confused and had difficulty finding specific items they were looking for.
 Though the recipe section did quite well.

 You can see the website yourself here

-We wanted to focus on understanding the key behind the success of other food directory websites.
-We looked in particular at Urbanlist and Broadsheet, who are virtually neck and neck in their market dominance.
+I wanted to focus on understanding the key behind the success of other food directory websites.
+Looking particularly at Urbanlist and Broadsheet, who are virtually neck and neck in their market dominance.

-We examined their websites and social media to pick out strengths and weaknesses, we researched the company’s history and founder interviews for key lessons that we can apply to help reshape Smudge and we also examined their analytics to understand their user patterns.
+I examined their websites and social media to pick out strengths and weaknesses, researched the company’s history and founder interviews for key lessons that could be applied to help reshape Smudge and also examined their analytics to understand their user patterns.